Betty Nancy Fonyuy

 IVLP Exchange Experience

-Betty was a participant in the IVLP Project Human and Civil Rights for Marginalized Communities, organized by the U.S. Department of State and World Learning.
+Betty participated in the IVLP Project Human and Civil Rights for Marginalized Communities, organized by the U.S. Department of State and World Learning, in partnership with Global Ties Arkansas, Tulsa Global Alliance and the U.S. Department of State Office of International Visitors program branch in New York City.

 Betty's exchange experience led to the development of her IVLP Impact Award Project: "During my IVLP experience I was challenged by the strong movement for human rights in the United States and inspired by Martin Luther King Jr."